jayllo-c/tp/docs/DeveloperGuide.md

 ##### Activity Diagram

-The activity diagram below illustrates the steps involved in executing the `edit` command.
+The activity diagram below illustrates the workflow involved in executing the `edit` command.
 In practice, a `Reject` activity will result in a `CommandException` being thrown.

 <puml src="diagrams/EditCommandActivityDiagram.puml" alt="Activity Diagram for the `edit` Command" />